DinoHub/dinohub.github.io/_posts/2021-01-22-VOC-In-CVAT.md

 hidden: false
 ---

-# What we learnt from working with PASCAL VOC format in CVAT
+# Working with CVAT

-## Preface
+## 'Free' conversions

-In our journey to train/harvest a good person detector (look for us to learn more), we had to collate a multiple datasets into the same format (our favourite COCO format).
-One approach we took to do this was to load a dataset into CVAT and dump the annotations out in COCO format.
-It allowed us to look through the annotations for sanity check/modifications and also provided "free conversion".
+In our journey to train/harvest a good person detector (look for us to learn more), we collected multiple datasets of different formats.
+We had to collate them into the same format for downstream model training purposes (our favourite COCO format).
+One approach we took was to load each dataset into CVAT (https://github.com/openvinotoolkit/cvat)[https://github.com/openvinotoolkit/cvat] and dump the annotations out in COCO format.
+It allowed us to look through the annotations for sanity check/modifications and also provided "free conversion" from the various formats.

 Here I document the lessons I learnt from this, trivial it may be, but with the hope that the next person do not need to go through what I went through.

-## The Dataset
+## Lessons learnt
+### Not everyone follow the right format

 The KAIST Multispectral Pedestrian Dataset provides annotations in their own format, but also provided some xml files in PASCAL VOC format.